navi2311/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/Good floorplan vs bad floorplan and introduction to library cells/readme.md

-Power planning is crucial in VLSI design to ensure that every component on the chip receives stable and clean power.
+Power planning is  to ensure that every component on the chip receives stable and clean power without any voltage drop.
 Here's how a typical power planning layout might look:

-- **Grid-Based Power Distribution:** The layout uses a grid of power (Vdd) and ground (Vss) lines that intersect across the chip to provide every component with access to power.
+-  The layout uses a grid of power (Vdd) and ground (Vss) lines(horizontal and vertical) that intersect across the chip to provide every component with access to power.
 This setup minimizes voltage drops and power losses.

   <img width="775" alt="image" src="https://github.com/navi2311/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/134842758/364a95da-a03d-4c95-8174-7b9758cfec8a">

-- **Strategic Placement of Components:** Components such as IP blocks and essential logic circuits are strategically located within this grid to optimize power delivery and minimize latency in power access.
+-  IP blocks and  logic circuits are strategically located within this grid to optimize power delivery and minimize latency in power access.

-- **Decoupling Capacitors:** Interspersed throughout the grid, decoupling capacitors help stabilize the power supply by storing and discharging energy as needed.
-They are key in reducing noise and voltage fluctuations.

-- **Ensuring Uniformity and Stability:** The uniform distribution of power and ground connections, coupled with strategically placed decoupling capacitors, ensures that the entire chip operates stably under various conditions.

-This layout exemplifies the importance of meticulous power planning in maintaining chip performance and reliability.

 </details> <!-- Power Planning -->